ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch04_pref.md

 If my argument that human beings are *not* responsible for their actions is true, then I am not responsible for my argument, and you are not responsible for your reply.
 However, if I believe that you are not responsible for your reply, it would make precious little sense to advance an argument – it would be exactly the same as arguing with a television set.[^5]

+[^5]: The question of responsibility is, of course, closely related to the question of free will versus determinism, which will be the subject of another book.

 Thus, fundamentally, if I tell you that you are not responsible for your actions, I am telling you that it is universally preferable for you to believe that preference is impossible, since if you have no control over your actions, you cannot choose a preferred state, i.e. truth over falsehood.
 Thus this argument, like the above arguments, self-destructs.

-[^4]: It will be useful to keep this particular premise in mind, since it will be very important later on.

-[^5]: The question of responsibility is, of course, closely related to the question of free will versus determinism, which will be the subject of another book.